DARPA-CRITICALMAAS/mtri-statmagic-deploy/README.md

 # API Token to query CDR
 CDR_API_TOKEN=

-# Billmire is looking into how to auto-generate this.
-Needed for Django stuff...
-SECRET_KEY=

 # Location of the locally synced CDR layers used to generate the mapfile
 TILESERVER_LOCAL_SYNC_FOLDER=/usr/local/project/datalayer_download/